OffchainLabs/nitro/docs/node-running/running-a-node.md

   ```shell
   docker run --rm -it  -v /some/local/dir/arbitrum:/home/user/.arbitrum -p 0.0.0.0:8547:8547 -p 0.0.0.0:8548:8548 offchainlabs/nitro-node:v2.0.5-208d9d5 --l1.url=https://l1-mainnet-node:8545 --l2.chain-id=42161 --http.api=net,web3,eth,debug --http.corsdomain=* --http.addr=0.0.0.0 --http.vhosts=* --node.feed.input.url=ws://local-relay-address:9642
   ```

+### Running a Validator

+- Currently, the ability to post assertions on-chain is whitelisted.
+However, anyone can run a validator in `Watchtower` mode which will immediately log an error if an on-chain assertion deviates from the locally computed chain state
+- Running a validator in `Watchtower` mode is the same as running an archive Nitro node with the following additional parameters
+  - `--node.validator.enable --node.validator.strategy=Watchtower`
+- If a deviation is detected, a validator in Watchtower mode will log an error containing the string `found incorrect assertion in watchtower mode`